- How do changes to the Uniform Disciplinary Act affect substance use disorder professionals?

 - Do any of the experience hours have to be under the direct supervision of an approved supervisor?

-Yes, the first 50 hours of any face-to-face patient contact must be under the direct supervision, and within sight and hearing, of an approved supervisor or a substance use disorder professional.
+Yes, the supervisor must be on the premises and available for immediate consultation while the trainee is under supervision.
+The first 50 hours of any face-to-face patient contact must be under the direct supervision, and within sight and hearing, of an approved supervisor or a substance use disorder professional.

-The approved supervisor or designated certified substance use disorder professional must provide direct supervision when a substance use disorder professional trainee (SUDPT) is providing clinical services to patients until the approved supervisor documents in the employee file that the SUDPT has obtained the necessary education, training, and experience.
+The approved supervisor or designated certified substance use disorder professional must provide direct supervision (defined as on the premises and available for immediate consultation) when a substance use disorder professional trainee (SUDPT) is providing clinical services to patients until the approved supervisor documents in the employee file that the SUDPT has obtained the necessary education, training, and experience.

 - Do substance use disorder professionals and substance use disorder professional trainees have to provide clients with disclosure information?

 Yes, WAC 246-811-090 requires that substance use disorder professionals and substance use disorder professional trainees must provide disclosure to each client before the delivery of certified services.

 - What information do I have to include in my disclosure statement?